InfiniteRasa/Rasa.NET/docs/setup.md

 - [Download the .NET Core 5 SDK and Runtime](https://dotnet.microsoft.com/download/dotnet/5.0) and install it

 ### Install MySQL Server and MySQL Workbench
-Rasa.NET uses MySQL to store game data.
-Download and install MySQL Community Server following these steps:
+Rasa.NET uses MySQL or Sqlite to store game data.
+Sqlite works well for quick jump into development, but if you want to use MySql, download and install MySQL Community Server following these steps:

 - Download the [MySQL Installer for Windows](https://dev.mysql.com/downloads/windows/installer/8.0.html)
 - Run the installer after it's downloaded